Tom Tyler: Republic Pictures and popular serials

 In 1941, Tyler signed a two-year contract with Republic Pictures to star in 13 films in the popular Three Mesquiteers series in the role of Stony Brooke opposite Bob Steele playing Tucson Smith, and Rufe Davis or Jimmie Dodd playing Lullaby Joslin.
 Tyler's $150-per-week salary during the first year was increased to $200 per week for the second year.
 These final 13 films in the Three Mesquiteers series (39 through 51) represent some of Tyler's best work, and his last leading roles: Outlaws of Cherokee Trail (1941), Gauchos of El Dorado (1941), West of Cimarron (1941), Code of the Outlaw (1942), Raiders of the Range (1942), Westward Ho (1942), The Phantom Plainsmen (1942), Shadows on the Sage (1942), Valley of Hunted Men (1942), Thundering Trails (1943), The Blocked Trail (1943), Santa Fe Scouts (1943), and Riders of the Rio Grande (1943), the last film in the series.

-During this period Republic, which failed to secure the rights to Superman, purchased the rights to another comic book superhero, Captain Marvel.
-In his late thirties at the time, Tyler was still in good shape and was offered the title role at $250 per week for four weeks' work.
-In the title role in The Adventures of Captain Marvel (1941), Tyler portrayed the first film adaptation of a comic book superhero.
+During this period Republic, which failed to secure the rights to Superman, purchased the rights to the comic-book superhero Captain Marvel.
+In his late 30s at the time, the muscular Tyler was in good shape and was offered the title role at $250 per week for four weeks' work.
+In the title role in The Adventures of Captain Marvel (1941), Tyler portrayed the first film adaptation of a comic-book superhero.

-Tyler's last major screen role was in the Columbia Pictures serial The Phantom (1943), based on Lee Falk's comic strip.
-In costume, Tyler bore a striking resemblance to the Phantom character, and he delivered one of his best performances.
-Columbia filmed a sequel to The Phantom more than a decade later, but the studio's rights to the Phantom property had lapsed.
-Producer Sam Katzman was forced to film new scenes with actor John Hart, who wore a new costume.
-The patchwork was released as The Adventures of Captain Africa (1955), and footage of Tyler's Phantom appears in some of the long shots.
+Tyler's last leading role was in the Columbia Pictures serial The Phantom (1943), based on Lee Falk's comic strip.
+In costume, Tyler bore a striking resemblance to the Phantom character.
+Columbia filmed a sequel to The Phantom more than a decade later with actor John Hart wearing the Phantom costume.
+Unbeknownst to producer Sam Katzman, the studio's rights to the Phantom property had already lapsed.
+Katzman was forced to salvage the film by renaming the lead character "Captain Africa" and filming additional scenes, with Hart wearing a new costume that only vaguely resembled the Phantom outfit.
+The patchwork was released as The Adventures of Captain Africa (1955), and footage of Tom Tyler's Phantom appears in some of the long shots.